Now that you’ve decided on your cat, here are some tips on how you can make the transition a smooth one for your new cat and you!

 - Flea Preventative – Fleas multiply rapidly and quickly and can spread from pet to pet; if you have any suspicion that your pet has fleas, contact your veterinarian immediately to determine the best treatment for your pet.
 Flea preventative is recommended on a case-by-case basis.
 We suggest using Comfortis (pill) or Frontline (topical).
 Please make sure whatever product you use is safe for cats.
 Some dog-specific flea preventatives are extremely toxic to cats.

-Reasons to use a flea control product can be:
+Reasons you may need to use a flea control product:

 - if you have a dog.
 Since dogs go outside regularly, there is a likely chance that your dog could be exposed to fleas.